 The Flag of Edward Low

-At the conclusion of the Golden Age of Piracy, another 18th-century English pirate, Edward Low, rose to notoriety.
+After the Golden Age of Piracy, another 18th-century English pirate, Edward Low, rose to notoriety.
 Low is well renowned for his brutality and cold-bloodiness.
 From 1722 to 1724, he assumed command of nearly 100 ships in only two years.

-Low’s flag was one of the interesting pirate flag designsโ€” and was used as a warning to other ship crew members that their deaths would be excruciating.
+Low’s flag was one of the interesting pirate flag designs— and was used as a warning to other ship crew members that their deaths would be excruciating.
 Low flew a black Jolly Rodger adorned with a red Skeleton.
-This was to signify the anger and sheer evil of Low and his crew and that a violent and bloody end was near.
+This was to signify Low and his crew’s anger and sheer evil and that a violent and bloody end was near.

 The Flag of Thomas Tew